|

 compulsions;

-cause us, and relieve us of,
+are able to cause us, and relieve us of,

 some physical and

-emotional symptoms; and subselves can...
+emotional symptoms; and our subselves can...

-(eventually) function
+can (eventually) function

-productively as a true
+as a

 co-operative

-led by our
+team, led by our

-(capital "S") or a trusted delegate in any situation.
+(capital "S") or a trusted delegate in anysituation.

 Communication: